sqsola/ClimateWASH/README.md

 #### Weather_Extraction.R

 This script is designed to load in the survey data and extract the weather data for each cluster on their specific day.
 The weather data is taken from the ERA5-Land database, implemented by the European Centre for Medium-Range Weather Forecasts (ECMWF).
 More information about the weather variables used in this project can be found below, and at [this website](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview).
-This script also assigns the Köppen-Geiger climate classification for each cluster.

 Accumulation Variables